-The Honors Band is the top band and the pride of Null Middle School.
+The Honor Band is the top band and the pride of Null Middle School.
 They perform at several events throughout the school year, as well as various band contests.
 The Honors Band has received the coveted UIL Sweepstakes award for several years in a row, as well as Superior ratings at numerous band festivals around the state of Texas.

 Expectations of Honors Band students:

 During most of the year, these students will have to stay once a week for band practice.
 This is a major part of their grade and their membership in the honors band.